htnminh/AI-intro-project/README.md

 - Đỗ Xuân Phong

 # CALL REFERENCES: A GUIDE TO START CODING
-> I WILL MAKE A WHOLE WEBSITE ONLY FOR THIS, PLEASE READ IT CAREFULLY BEFORE ASKING ME ANYTHING.
+> I WILL MAKE A WHOLE SITE ONLY FOR THIS, PLEASE READ IT CAREFULLY BEFORE ASKING ME ANYTHING.

 # Guide for Collaborators
 This is a guide for everything, you MUST read it carefully.